Assembly Robot Lab 4 – Handling the Intersections with Delays and Interrupts

 To start, you will need to copy over the lines of code from Lab 3 that configure the motors to move forward, to get the values from the IR sensors, and to output it to the motors.
 The code should look something like this:

-Next, we need to address the code to detect the intersection.
+Next, we need to address the code to detect the end of a room.
 The code from Lab 3 checks one motor at a time and does not handle both at once.
 It also only changes the speed of each motor separately and could be improved on.
 As covered in lecture, we can make use of comparisons to evaluate what situation is being detected by the IR sensors.
 There will need to be some processing involved to make sure that we are only looking at the desired bits and nothing else.
-Since the values from the IR sensors are placed into R24 to implement line following, we can use those bits to determine if the robot is hitting a line or an intersection.
-Specifically, that would be A_ON and B_ON which are bits 5 and 2.
+Since the values from the IR sensors are placed into R22 to implement wall following, we can use those bits to determine if the robot is hitting a line or an intersection.
+Specifically, that would be bit 1 and bit 0 which are the left and right motors respectively.
 As the remaining 6 bits could be any combination of values, we want to remove them from the equation so that it makes it easier to handle the comparisons.
 This can be done with the cbr instruction, which clears the indicated bits in a register.
 With that taken care of, we can use the cpi instruction in order to determine which of the four possible situations the sensors could be seeing.
-Those situations are listed below along with the value we should be expecting to see in register 24.
+Those situations are listed below along with the value we should be expecting to see in register 22.

 |Situation||Motor Speeds||Value in R24|